fowled/sapphire/readme.md

 Have you ever wondered how do your friends get such a clean status below their Discord profile?

 ![image](https://user-images.githubusercontent.com/37367577/163578174-c631fdff-105b-4104-ba51-6c0c62cd3847.png)

 Well - search no more.
-You've just come accross the solution!
+You've just found the solution!

 ## Prerequisites
 - You need to have NodeJS v16.6.0 or newer installed on your machine.